 School and other groups must use email to schedule museum and planetarium visits using these pages - there is no phone assistance.
 There is a 45 person limit for museum visits (including children and adults).
-The Planetarium is has seating for 60 persons and is not handicap accessible.
+The Planetarium has seating for 60 persons and is not handicap accessible.

 To schedule your visit, use the link to the left to view our calendar and select a date and time.
-Groups are encouraged to Museum during regular business hours, Tuesday- Friday 11 AM to 4 PM and Saturday - Sunday 10 AM - 5 PM.
+Groups are encouraged to visit the Museum during regular business hours, Tuesday- Friday 11 AM to 4 PM and Saturday - Sunday 10 AM - 5 PM.
 With ample advanced notice it is possible to schedule a visit outside of business hours.
 Once you have selected a day/date and time please email a note to Alfred J. Venne (email@example.com).

 Please specify the following information in your request.